 The best way to trial Maestro is to book a one to one or group demo with one of our advisers.
 They will listen to your needs and show you the features that will help you most.
 You are then very welcome to book further demos and ask us any questions before deciding upon purchasing your licence.
 Once your licence starts, you’ll get ongoing curriculum support to help you to get the most out of Maestro.

-A demo is the perfect opportunity to see how Maestro works.
-One of our curriculum advisers will ask you what you need and will show you how to use Maestro in the best way to support your school.
+A demo is the perfect opportunity to see what Maestro offers you.
+A curriculum adviser from your region will ask you what you need and will show you how to use Maestro in the best way to support your school.
 The demo is a great way to get a feel for what Maestro offers and how it can save you time.
-The next step is to book a more focused session where we can take you through the simple curriculum design process step by step.
+After that, you can easily book a more focused session with members of your team.

 Due to the current COVID-19 restrictions and government guidelines, much of our support is offered through online demonstrations.
 If you need us to visit in person, we can do this so long as government guidelines are followed.